-Students meet monthly to integrate the evidence-based science of nutrition and disease prevention they have learned with hands-on cooking participation and demonstrations led by experts.
+Students meet monthly to integrate the evidence-based science of nutrition and disease prevention they have learned with hands-on cooking participation and demonstrations led by registered dietitians.
 Learn more about culinary medicine >

 Students meet monthly to explore topics related to wellness and develop skills that can be applied to their personal life as well as to patients in their future practice.
-Topics explored include motivational interviewing, mindfulness, integrative medicine, resilience, and exercise as medicine.
+Topics discussed include conveying difficult news, Exercise is Medicine®, integrative medicine, mindfulness, motivational interviewing and resilience.
 Learn more about skill sessions >

 Students have the opportunity to create and lead a student wellness committee dedicated to creating and identifying wellness opportunities on campus and beyond such as physical activities and stress-relieving activities.

 All components of the Jack, Joseph, and Morton Mandel Wellness and Preventive Care Pathway are developed using evidenced-based practices.
 Review resources >